Art in the women's suffrage movement in the United States: Fine arts

 Portraiture was one of the most prolific forms of fine arts among suffragists, with portraits of Susan B. Anthony the most popular woman depicted.
 Portraits were a way of contextualizing the historical importance of women in the public sphere and they also served as role models for younger women.
 Painted portraits depicted suffragists as somewhere between stateswomen and "respectable matrons."
 In a different vein, a 1914 work by Theresa Bernstein showed an anonymous women's suffrage speaker silhouetted by "feverish light" which captured the "intense mood of the moment."

 Suffrage art was shown at the 1893 World's Columbian Exposition.
 Anne Whitney showed four portraits of famous women at this event, including a bust of Lucy Stone.
 Adelaide Johnson also showed work at this exposition.
 Suffragists also held art exhibitions to raise money.
-Harriot Stanton Blatch convinced Louisine Havemeyer to loan part of her arts collection for shows at New York City's Knoedler Gallery in April of 1912.
+Harriot Stanton Blatch convinced Louisine Havemeyer to loan part of her arts collection for shows at New York City's Knoedler Gallery in April 1912.
 In 1915, an art show was held at the Macbeth Gallery to raise money for the women's suffrage campaign in New York state.
 Artists featured included Johnson and Ella Buchanan.
 The Greenwich Equal Suffrage League auctioned off work by Elmer Livingston MacRae as a fund-raiser.